LESSER SUNDAS, INDONESIA BIRDING TOUR: DETAILED ITINERARY

-Indonesia’s Lesser Sundas: Day 17 Our boat will leave during the early hours and we will aim to arrive at one of the islands that form the Komodo National Park headquarters soon after dawn, where we will team-up with a park ranger who will guide us to the truly impressive Komodo Dragons.
+Indonesia’s Lesser Sundas: Day 17 Our boat will leave during the early hours and we will aim to arrive at one of the islands that form the Komodo National Park soon after dawn, where we will be guided to some truly impressive Komodo Dragons.
 Even before reaching the island, we may already have seen a lone Great-billed Heron standing on a quite stretch of shoreline, or a Beach Thick-knee hunting crabs.
 Most of the birds will already be familiar to us, but the Yellow-crested Cockatoo, which is rare if not extinct over much of the rest of its range, is still relatively common here.
 Orange-footed Scrubfowl was once easy to see, but is now difficult, whereas the colourful Green Junglefowl is now relatively tame and confiding.
 If we are very lucky we will locate a roosting Moluccan Scops Owl.

 Apart from the dragons, numbers of Timor Deer are regularly encountered, and Green Turtles can often be seen loafing just offshore.
 The seas are quite rich in this region of Indonesia and, during the return journey to Labuan Bajo we will settle down to some dedicated sea-watching.
 Small numbers of Bulwer’s Petrel often pass through the deeper channels, while Lesser Frigatebird, White-bellied Sea Eagle and fishing groups of Black-naped Terns are frequently encountered.
 With some luck, we will spot Lesser Crested Tern, Bridled Tern or even a wintering Aleutian Tern.
 Small groups of Indo-Pacific Bottle-nosed Dolphins can also be found, and sometimes we encounter Risso’s Dolphins.